Heinrich Walter: Law of relative constancy of habitat

 In 1953, Walter and Erna formulated the Law of relative constancy of habitat, which states that: If the climate within the residential district or area of a plant species is changing in a particular direction, this species moves into a habitat or biotope that compensates for the climate change.

 Research achievements

 Walter went on numerous research trips, on which he was most often accompanied by his wife, to almost all vegetation zones on the earth.
 He recorded his experiences and summarized his findings in many books.
 The sometimes very extensive works are often published in several editions, have been translated in part, and belong almost exclusively to the standard works of Geobotany and Ecology (review in his memoirs).

 Walter acquired extraordinary merits through the collaboration with Helmut Lieth in the published work "Climate Chart World Atlas" (1960-1967).
 This work was a clear form of climate representation and received the highest international recognition.
+Characterized by its holistic approach, this atlas also included a new biome classification system, which bridged the gap between regional macroclimates and vegetation physiognomy.
+Walter and Lieth categorized nine specific zonobiomes using their graphic representation of climate data on monthly temperature and precipitation averages to delineate their global geographical distribution.
+Their framework clearly illustrates how seasonality, water availability, and temperature limits combine to foster distinct ecological communities.